-- (a) An employee with an allegation of harassment is called the complainant and the person who they are making a complaint against is called the respondent. - (b) An employee who wishes to pursue a concern arising from alleged harassment may submit a complaint in writing, within three months of the latest alleged occurrence, through the Union or directly to the Employer (or Executive Director of Caucus if respondent is the Employer).
+- (a) An employee who wishes to pursue a concern arising from alleged harassment may submit a complaint in writing as soon as possible, but no later than within 60 days of the latest alleged occurrence, through the Union or directly to the Employer (or Executive Director of Caucus if respondent is the Employer).
 Complaints where the respondent is an employee will be presented to the Employer.
 Complaints where the respondent is the Employer will be presented to the Executive Director of Caucus.
-Complaints of this nature shall be treated in strict confidence by the employees involved, the Union the Employer, and the Executive Director of Caucus. - (c) When the Employer or Executive Director of Caucus has received a complaint, they will notify the respondent and the union staff representative of the substance of the complaint in writing within 15 days.
+Complaints of this nature shall be treated in strict confidence by the employees involved, the Union the Employer, and the Executive Director of Caucus. - (b) When the Employer or Executive Director of Caucus has received a complaint, they will notify the respondent and the union staff representative of the substance of the complaint in writing within 15 days.
 The respondent is entitled to attend, participate in, and be represented at any hearing under this clause.
-If the complainant and/or respondent is a member of the bargaining unit they shall be given the option of having union representation present at any meeting held to investigate the complaint. - (d) The Employer or Executive Director of Caucus shall investigate the complaint and shall submit a report to the Union, in writing, within 30 days of receipt of the complaint.
-The Employer or Executive Director of Caucus shall, within 30 days of issuance of the report, give such orders as may be necessary to resolve the issue. - (e) Where the complaint is determined to be of a frivolous, vindictive or vexatious nature, the Employer or Executive Director of Caucus may take appropriate action which may include discipline.
-Such action shall only be for just cause and may be grieved pursuant to Article 9 Grievance Procedure. - (f) Pending determination of the complaint, the Employer or Executive Director of Caucus may take interim measures to separate the complainant and respondent if deemed necessary.
+If the complainant and/or respondent is a member of the bargaining unit they shall be given the option of having union representation present at any meeting held to investigate the complaint. - (c) The Employer or Executive Director of Caucus shall investigate the complaint and shall submit a report to the Union, in writing, within 30 days of receipt of the complaint.
+The Employer or Executive

+Director of Caucus shall, within 30 days of issuance of the report, give such orders as may be necessary to resolve the issue.

+- (d) Where the complaint is determined to be of a frivolous, vindictive or vexatious nature, the Employer or Executive Director of Caucus may take appropriate action which may include discipline.
+Such action shall only be for just cause and may be grieved pursuant to Article 9 Grievance Procedure. - (e) Pending determination of the complaint, the Employer or Executive Director of Caucus may take interim measures to separate the complainant and respondent if deemed necessary.